shamil-sadigov/Distributed-Circuit-Breaker/README.md

 });
 ```

-### Use

-Inject circuit breaker in constructor by specifying CircuitBreakerOptions that was registered on previous step
+Then just inject circuit breaker in constructor by specifying CircuitBreakerOptions that was registered on previous step

 ```cs
 public class CriticalLogsController : ControllerBase